 American Express Global Assist Plus

-Through its Global Assist Hotline (1-800-333-AMEX), American Express offers emergency road service for all holders of Amex charge cards, like the American Express Preferred Rewards Gold cards and American Express Platinum cards.
+Through its Global Assist Hotline (1-800-333-AMEX), American Express offers emergency road service for all holders of Amex charge cards, like the American Express Preferred Rewards Gold cards.
 The Amex Rewards Green card also offers coverage, but only for incidents that occur more than 50 miles from home.

 Amex will help you locate a local provider, and its roadside assistance program covers the first $50 of the cost, whether you need your car towed, jump-started, or a tire changed.
 Amex will even help out if you run out of gas, and will cover the first $50 of the cost of having up to 2 gallons of fuel delivered.